ArchieR1999/challengeone/README.md

 This project allowed one to observe a codebase whose accessibility standards were followed and optimized esepcially for search engines.
 When the source code, structure of the HTML, title, image elements and heading attributes were viewed, then semantic elements were found which followed a logical structure, with all alt and heading attributes falling in sequential order.
 The link to the website is https://archier1999.github.io/challengew/ and everything seems to be in working order.

-## Table of Contents

--Description
--Table of contents
--Installation and Usage
--Snapshot of finished product

 ## Installation and Usage
 There is no installation required for this project, everything can be found on the aforementioned link.